At least one dead, dozens injured in Mexico City metro crash

 MEXICO CITY, March 11 (Reuters) - At least one person was killed and 41 injured when two trains collided on Mexico City's underground metro network late on Tuesday, local authorities said.

-The force of the crash left one of the orange trains stuck on top of the other at Tacubaya metro station, television footage showed.
+The force of the crash, which took place shortly before midnight on Tuesday, left one of the orange trains stuck on top of the other at the busy Tacubaya metro station, television footage showed.

 Mexico City Mayor Claudia Sheinbaum said emergency services had reported 41 injured and one dead in the accident in the west of the capital.